New guidelines to promote positive collaboration between health organisations and the pharmaceutical industry have been backed by the ABPI.

-Stephen Whitehead, Chief Executive of the ABPI, said the document will “help assure professionals of the good work they are doing and make all sides aware of their responsibilities”.
+Stephen Whitehead, Chief Executive of the ABPI, says the document will “help assure professionals of the good work they are doing and make all sides aware of their responsibilities”.

 The guidelines have been backed by several healthcare organisations, including the Department of Health, the Scottish Government and the Welsh Government.
-A number of royal colleges have also given their support.
+A number of royal colleges have also included their support.

-Developed by the Ethical Standards in Health and Life Sciences Group the guidelines provide a clear framework for HCPs and industry.
-HCPs are advised to treat pharma as a healthcare partner, to seek and develop joint working opportunities and to understand the ABPI Code of Practice.
-They are asked not to expect or request any items which breach the Code, accept any negative accusations or myths against the industry when cooperating, or tolerate any unacceptable practices from pharma.
+HCPs were advised not to expect or request any items which breach the Code or to accept any negative accusations or myths against the industry when cooperating, and not to tolerate any unacceptable practices from pharma.

-Alternatively, pharma is encouraged to be clear on its objectives when collaborating with HCPs, to ensure all activities are in line with the Code, and to keep up to date with the requirements of the Bribery Act.
+Alternatively, pharma was encouraged to be clear on the objectives when collaborating with HCPs, to ensure all activities are in line with the letter and spirit of the Code, and to keep up to date with the requirements of the Bribery Act.

-The industry is warned not to collaborate without demonstrating the value of the partnership, not to expect healthcare professionals to participate in actions that are outside their professional code of ethics, and not to engage in collaboration with HCPs without first ensuring that there is a written agreement or contract in place.
+But the industry was warned against collaborating without demonstrating the value of the partnership to those who may know less about it, expecting healthcare professionals to participate in actions that are outside their professional code of ethics, and engaging in collaboration with HCPs without ensuring that there is a written agreement or contract in place.